 In this guide, we’ll cover everything you need to know about getting married at Dead Horse State Park, including permits, best ceremony locations, weather conditions, and the pros and cons of choosing this breathtaking location for your wedding day.
 Clickhereto view the wedding packet from the park’s website.

-About Dead Horse Point State Park
+Where Is Dead Horse Point State Park

 Dead Horse Point State Park is located near Moab, Utah, and offers some of the most breathtaking views of the Colorado River and Canyonlands National Park.
 The park sits at an elevation of 5,900 feet and features deep red canyons, rugged cliffs, and an otherworldly desert landscape.